 Option A) Send home graded work in a folder for parents to sign

-I prefer sending graded work home with a weekly evaluation (like my holistic weekly evaluation form), but you could just send the papers alone.
+I prefer sending graded work home with a weekly evaluation (like my holistic weekly evaluation form which you can download below), but you could just send the papers alone.
 You might find it useful to staple the work together so papers don’t get lost.
 Some teachers request that parents send the stapled packets back each week so they can be kept at school as documentation.
-I also know teachers who either write the number of graded papers going home at the top of the stack or on an evaluation form so that students do not ‘accidentally forget’ or ‘lost’ assignments they didn’t do well on.
+I also know teachers who either write the number of graded papers going home at the top of the stack or on an evaluation form so that students do not ‘accidentally forget’ or ‘lose’ assignments they didn’t do well on.
 A good friend of mine had so much trouble with this that one year, she actually typed the names of all the assignments going home in the holistic weekly evaluation form before photocopying it for the class.
 That way, parents knew exactly which papers they should be seeing inside.

 Option B) Combine a newsletter with academic and behavioral reports